modchester/revtube/README.md

 For the current "skeuo" layout, the link is ~~http://vistatube.revtube.ml~~
 ## There is currently no official RevTube instances.
 If there ends up being one, it will be posted here.-->
+# What does this mean?
+In the following days, the RevTube feed Chrome extension and the site will stop functioning.